-We are committed to protecting the health and safety of our employees, contractors and the communities that we serve.
-We demonstrate our commitment each day by providing the tools and skill building needed to ensure employees are able to perform their work safely.
-Every employee is empowered and encouraged to question, stop and correct any unsafe act or condition while communicating openly and honestly on health and safety issues.
+We emphasize the priority of protecting the health, safety and well-being of our employees, contractors and the communities that we serve.
+We demonstrate this by providing support to employees so that everyone is empowered and encouraged to question, stop and correct any unsafe act or condition.
 In the event that there is a safety issue, our employees take responsibility for the accurate, honest, and timely reporting of all incidents and injuries.
 To hold ourselves accountable, we have annual performance goals related to compliance with health and safety policies, practices and procedures.
-PSEG's Occupational Safety and Health Administration (OSHA) Recordable Incident Rate decreased from 0.85 in 2020 to 0.70 in 2021 and the OSHA Days Away from Work Rate also decreased from 12.68 in 2020 to 5.63 in 2021.
-Both metrics are top decile performance against the industry benchmark.